 With regard to those requirements in relation to which some technical knowledge may be needed, such as those of Rule 46(2)(f) and Rule 46(2)(h), the Receiving Section should, in case of doubt, consult and take the advice of the search division.
 The Receiving Section should also consider taking action when the search division draws its attention to a deficiency which it had overlooked.
 It should be noted that, in accordance with Rule 46(3), flow sheets and diagrams are to be considered as drawings.

-If the requirements of Rules 46 and Rule 49 are not met, the applicant is invited to remedy this deficiency within a two-month period (Rule 58 and Rule 50(1)).
+If the formal requirements of Rule 46 and Rule 49 are not met, the applicant is invited to remedy this deficiency within a non-extendable two-month period (Rule 58 and Rule 50(1)).
 If this deficiency is not remedied in due time, the application is refused (Art.
 90(5)).
-In examination proceedings this task is carried out by the formalities officer on behalf of the Examining Division (see Article 1, item 1, of the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, F.2, and the further amendments in the Decision of the President dated 11 May 2010, OJ EPO 2010, 350).

 Once the examining division assumes responsibility for the application, it also becomes responsible for formal matters.
 It should pay particular attention to the more technical requirements of Rule 46 and Rule 49, including in particular the above-mentioned requirements under Rule 46(2)(i) and Rule 46(2)(j) and Rule 49(9), fourth sentence, and those laid down in Rule 49(10) and Rule 49(11).